LoffiBubby/5301Conclusion/Week2.md

   * Authorized access to sensitive data
   * inside knowledge, such as the organization's security protocols

+#### Sample Answer

+**Employees**

+* It's commonly stated that internal threats comprise 70%-80% of the overall threat to a company.
+* Employees have priviliege to access a wide range of company assets.
+* A lot of the damages caused by internal employees are brought about by mistakes and system misconfiguration.

 ### Q4

 To perform and review the risk analysis, the team members must come from different departments of the organizations.
 Which of the following is true?
 Explain why?